What does jettison mean in marine insurance?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-The term "jettison" in marine insurance specifically refers to the act of throwing goods overboard in order to lighten the load of a vessel.
-This action is often taken in emergency situations where a ship is at risk of capsizing or sinking, and by jettisoning cargo, the vessel can regain stability or improve its chances of safe navigation.
+In the context of marine insurance, the term "jettison" refers specifically to the act of throwing goods overboard to lighten the load of a vessel.
+This is often done in emergency situations where a ship is in danger, such as during a storm or when it is at risk of sinking.
+By jettisoning cargo, the crew attempts to improve the vessel's stability and safety, making this action a crucial part of managing maritime peril.

 Subscribe